-UHPC Advantages TAKTL is structurally more comparable to steel than traditional concrete.
-As a result, far less material (-70%) is needed to achieve the same structural requirements.
-This leads to much lower weight, less substructure when used as a facade as well as lower shipping and installation costs.
+Less is More UHPC is structurally more comparable to steel than traditional concrete.
+As a result, 70% less material is needed to achieve the same structural requirements.
+When used in a facade, UHPC results in a lower overall structural weight, reduced sub-structure, and lower shipping and installation costs.

 Material Characteristics UHPC derives its high performance from a carefully calibrated ratio of engineered ingredients and a mixing sequence that packs molecules closely together to create very tight bonds.
 The high packing density yields excellent flexural, compressive, and impact strength.
 Because the molecules are so tightly packed, the capillary pores that exist in traditional concrete are eliminated.